Santa Clarita Domestic Violence Defense Lawyer

 Any Domestic Violence accusations are a serious criminal matter.
 You need a serious Santa Clarita

 Domestic Defense attorney to help you.
-Our lawyers have handled many cases of this type in the 20 plus
+Our domestic violence lawyers have handled many cases of this

-years we have been practicing criminal defense law.
-Before founding this firm, we worked for the District
+type in the 25 plus years we have been practicing criminal defense law.
+Before founding this firm, we worked

-Attorney’s Office as prosecutors.
-We understand every aspect of these cases and we can help you through
+for the District Attorney’s Office as prosecutors.
+We understand every aspect of these cases and we can

 The Law of spousal abuse (PC 273.5) in California: